SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/01-HPC-intro.md

 ### SCW

 Super Computing Wales (SCW) is a new project to replace HPC Wales involving Aberystwyth, Bangor, Cardiff and Swansea universities.
 It started in 2015 and runs until 2020.
-It will include new systems in Cardiff (known as Hawk) and Swansea (known as Sunbird).
+It includes new systems in Cardiff (known as Hawk) and Swansea (known as Sunbird).

 ## Super Computing Wales Research Software Engineers